Homosexuality and bisexuality

 A public opinion poll during mid-2012 showed that two out of three Canadians support SSM.
-In fact the only groups where a majority oppose SSM are residents of Alberta, and supporters of the Conservative Party; 46% of both of those groups favor marriage equality.
+In fact the only groups where a majority oppose SSM are residents of Alberta, and supporters of the Conservative Party; only 46% of both of those groups favor marriage equality.
 2 In a few more years, they are expected to also become a majority.
 With support like that it is most unlikely that any federal party would attempt to tamper with SSM legislation.
 To do so would threaten their prime directive: to be re-elected.